South Carolina Senate committee holds off vote on agribusiness and rural business tax credit proposal - South Carolina Radio Network

-The state Senate Finance Committee Tuesday decide to fine-tune a proposal that would establish an agribusiness and rural business tax credit program rather than vote it to the full Senate.
+South Carolina’s Senate Finance Committee decided Tuesday to fine-tune a proposal that would establish an agribusiness and rural business tax credit program, rather than vote it to the full Senate.

-The purpose behind the legislation is that through the establishment of an agribusiness and rural business tax credit program the state can take steps to attract capital to stimulate business development in rural areas, retain and attract new agribusinesses and rural businesses and industry, create good-paying rural jobs, and stimulate growth in agribusinesses and rural businesses.
+Supporters hope an agribusiness and rural business tax credit program can attract capital to stimulate business development in rural areas, as well as sustain the current industry.

-Sen. John Scott, D-Richland, said it brings assets to areas that need it.
+State Sen. John Scott, D-Richland, said the benefits would bring assets to areas which need it.
 “It is a bill that really has gained my attention as it relates to the rural community and making those rural kind of investments.”

 Campbell said rural parts of the state are not feeling an economic recovery.
 “It looks at an area that’s been neglected for the biggest of this economic growth.”